Think you know everything about wilderness survival? Save yourself from making a deadly mistake as you read on.

 Myth #4: You Should Drink Your Urine in an Emergency Situation

-The truth: If it’s scorching hot and you’re severely overheated, drinking your urine could cause your body’s cooling systems to malfunction.
+The truth: If it’s scorching hot and you’re severely overheated, drinking your urine can cause your body’s cooling systems to malfunction.
 It’s only going to do more bad than good so erase this belief once and for all.

 Myth #5: You Should Suck the Venom out of a Snake Bite